 Related Questions

-Which brakes go out first?
-Front car brakes wear out the fastest for two reasons, the front of the car is heavier and when breaking most of the weight of the car is transferred to the front axle causing an increased workload for the front pads and rotors.
+Front car brakes wear out the fastest for two reasons: the front of the car is heavier, and during braking, most of the car’s weight is transferred to the front axle, increasing the workload on the front pads and rotors.

 You may find the following posts helpful: